Modifications Safeguarding Your Family's Future

 • A child has married or joined the military prior to reaching emancipation

-• You have additional children that need support since court orders were finalized
+• You have additional children who need support since court orders were finalized

-• A child’s needs have changed through maturing, extra-curricular activities, higher education, or some other factor that makes it difficult to maintain the current custody or the parenting schedule
+• A child’s needs have changed through maturing, extracurricular activities, higher education, or some other factor that makes it difficult to maintain the current custody or parenting schedule

 • A parent wishes to relocate with a child